This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Anticonvulsant medications are often needed to control seizures in children with CP, but other things can be done to reduce their frequency and to ensure a seizure, once it starts, won’t lead to injuries.
-Those around the child can remove objects that may cause injury, support the head, tilt the child if he or she vomits, and make sure that the child is still breathing.
+Those around the child can remove objects that may cause injury, support the head, tilt the child if they vomit, and make sure that the child is still breathing.

 Using anticonvulsant medications to control seizures is a common strategy.
-Many people find relief from frequent or even occasional seizures by using these medications.
+Many people find relief from frequent or occasional seizures by using these medications.
 The anticonvulsant group of drugs includes a lot of different medications that work in different ways.

 Anticonvulsants Used to Control Seizures in Cerebral Palsy

 Doctors have a lot of choices when it comes to prescribing anticonvulsant drugs for children with CP.
-Among the many drugs that fall into this class, there are five or so that are most commonly used for seizures in patients with cerebral palsy.
+Among the many drugs that fall into this class, five or so are most commonly used for seizures in patients with cerebral palsy.